- In Arizona, the passing of Article SB 1098 legalized industrial hemp and cannabidiol (CBD) products(1).

 CBD is a widely studied compound due to its potential anti-inflammatory and neuroprotective properties(19).

 According to multiple studies, CBD use may help with epilepsy, pain, insomnia, anxiety and depression, neurological disorders, and cancer-related symptoms(20).
+These are yet to be confirmed with larger clinical studies on efficacy and long term effects.

 What is the Difference Between CBD Oil and Hemp Oil?